MikelisPZX/tet.encyclopedia/README.md

 # Country Encyclopedia

-A web application that displays information about countries from around the world.
+A modern web application that displays information about countries from around the world using REST Countries API.
+This application is built as a Single Page Application (SPA) with a Vue.js frontend and Laravel backend.

 ## Features